Norblin/first_scroling_website_workshop/README.md

-# first_scroling_website_workshop
+# scroling_web
-This is a test of my possibilities in creating websites.
-Website scrolls from top to the down and showing some sample of shopping store website.
+Test of possibilities in using HTML & CSS.
+Website shows some sample of shopping store website.